1. As a premier Air Refueling Wing, Fairchild Air Force Base

 REDUCE, REUSE, RECYCLE!!!

 Fairchild has a long standing commitment to protecting the natural resources on base.
-Fairchild has approximately 200 acres of wetlands, a small herd of deer, over 80 different bird species, and numerous types of other mammals.
+Fairchild has approximately 200 acres of wetlands, over 80 different bird species, and numerous types of other mammals.
 The base has established a protected area for the federally threatened Spalding's Catchfly plant.

 Fort George Wright Cemetery is an off-base historic cemetery maintained by Fairchild AFB.

 At Fairchild AFB, personnel are encouraged to carpool, vanpool, and bike to work.
-In 2018, Fairchild was able to reduce roughly 280,000 miles from being driven on local roads.
-This saved nearly 100 metric tons of greenhouse gases from being emitted into the atmosphere.
+Because of this Fairchild is able to reduce roughly 280,000 miles from being driven on local roads and nearly 100 metric tons of greenhouse gases from being emitted into the atmosphere annually.